collaborativebioinformatics/Blended_seq_imputation/README.md

 ## Introduction

+Low pass WGS and now Blended Genome Exome data requires an imputation step to get reliable variant calls for commoon avariants across the whole genome.
+Imputation is dependent on high quality reference panels consisting of large samples of diverse ancestry.
+In this project, we will generate a nextflow workflow to generate an imputation reference panel on large scale cohort files.

 ## Methods
 Using the Human Genome Diversity Project + 1000 Genomes combined, phased  dataset, we will implement a nextflow pipeline consisting of 3 steps